Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Experiments and Analysis

 \section{Experiments and Analysis}

 To verify whether the proposed CoDrivingLLM can effectively improve the interaction ability and learning ability of CAV, this section carries out verification from three aspects.
-Firstly, ablation experiments were conducted on the negotiation module in different scenarios.
-Second, we compared the performance of CoDrivingLLM in different scenarios under 0-shot, 2-shots and 5-shots experiences.
+Firstly, ablation experiments were conducted on the various sub-module in Reasoning Module in different scenarios.
+Second, the learning ability of CoDrivingLLM was evaluated by comparing its performance across different scenarios after experiencing varying numbers of interactions.
 Finally, we evaluated the safety and efficiency of CoDrivingLLM against other cooperative driving methods, including optimization-based, rule-based, and machine learning-based methods.